rimkahan888/airflow-data/material.md

 # Introduction to Airflow 1	(Day-1)
 ## Prerequisites
 - Activate docker

-- Run the Airflow webserver, scheduler, database (on Postgreql) and redis locally via docker-compose.
+- An Airflow instance is composed of a scheduler, an executor, a webserver, and a metadata database.
+Run the Airflow instance locally via docker-compose.

     ```
         source docker/.env